Yaakulya248/yaakulya248.github.io/_posts/2023-05-07-working-with-image.md

 ---

 # **A comparative analysis and classification of randomly generated cluster of photos using 'Orange'**
-*Authors: Yaakulya Rabbani, Sami Areez*
+*Authors: Yaakulya Sabbani, Sami Areez*

 An assignment where we fidget around with image analysis using a data mining and processing software Orange with randomly sorted images from four distinct categories.